walmis/blackmagic-espidf/README.md

 In this mode you will be unable to use the ESP UART to monitor the target and connecting the ESP UART to the target may result in undefined behavior since the debug messages will be sent to the target.

 ## Binaries:
-Instruction and download at [Visualmicro](https://www.visualmicro.com/page/Create-a-WiFi-Black-Magic-GDB-Probe-from-ESP8266.aspx)
+Instruction and download at [Visualmicro](https://www.visualmicro.com/page/Create-a-WiFi-Black-Magic-GDB-Probe-from-ESP8266.aspx) (old with only AP mode).